 Bill Gates' Breakthrough Energy Ventures led the funding round, joined by heavyweight VCs including Index Ventures, Andreessen Horowitz, and New Enterprise Associates.
 Christian Garcia, managing partner at Breakthrough Energy Ventures, sees the military contract as validation: "The military customer is large enough - and difficult enough - that if we can serve them, we can build a constellation at scale."

 The economics remain challenging.
 Bhatt admits the technology is expensive now, with cost competitiveness depending on advances in launch technology and component maturation.
-But he's betting that deploying more satellites with improved versions will drive costs down through economies of scale - the same playbook that made and satellite internet viable.
+But he's betting that deploying more satellites with improved versions will drive costs down through economies of scale - the same playbook that made SpaceX and satellite internet viable.